Understanding Your Pathology Report: Lung Cancer

 What does infiltrating or invasive mean?

-Carcinomas can start in the cells that line the bronchi, bronchioles, or alveoli.
-If the carcinoma cells are only in the top layer of cells lining these structures, it is called in-situ carcinoma.
+Carcinomas can start in the cells that line the inside of the bronchi, bronchioles, or alveoli.
+If the carcinoma cells are only in the top layer of cells lining these structures, it is called in-situ carcinoma (or carcinoma in situ).
 This is considered a pre-cancer.

 What does it mean if my carcinoma is called squamous carcinoma or squamous cell carcinoma?